redgeneLauren/HTMLcourse-sample/Content/Nesting/EdittedHTMLNesting.facts.md

 2. Indentation

     - Indentation enhances the readability of the code.
-Each element within an element should be indented properly to help avoid improper nesting.
+Each element within an element should be indented properly to avoid improper nesting.

     - All inner elements should be indented from the outer element.